Frozen copper pipe cracked and water coming out of the hole

 frozen pipes

 Burst pipes will be much easier to find because they will likely be dripping with water, especially if you’ve already turned the water off at the supply line.
-You may see small frozen rivulets or icicles if the pipe burst happened several hours ago and has been slowly leaking.
-A more recent burst may still be spraying water if there’s pressure in the line.
+If the pipe burst happened several hours ago and has been slowly leaking, you may see small frozen rivulets or icicles.
+A more recent burst may still spray water; there’s pressure in the line.

 Frozen Pipes in the Wall or Ceiling